 Recommendations from the U.S. Preventive Services Task Force

-- People ages 50 to 75 should have a fecal occult blood test (FOBT), sigmoidoscopy, or colonoscopy.
+- People ages 50 to 75 should have a stool test (FIT or FOBT), sigmoidoscopy, or colonoscopy.

 Recommendations from other groups

 - The American Cancer Society (ACS), the American Gastroenterological Association (AGA), and the American College of Gastroenterologists (ACG) recommend routine testing for people age 50 and older who have an average risk for colon cancer.
 Your doctor may advise being tested sooner or more often if you have a higher risk for colon cancer.
 Talk to your doctor about when you should be tested.